Prehistoric Rock Art

 Australian Rock Art

-Major finds of Aboriginal rock art in Australia have occurred at Ubirr in Arnhem Land, northern Australia ("X-Ray pictures"); Kimberley in Western Australia (Bradshaws); Western New South Wales (cylindro-conical stone implements, called cyclons); Murujuga Peninsula in Western Australia (Rock Carvings); Sydney NSW (Rock Engravings).
+Major finds of Aboriginal rock art in Australia have occurred at Ubirr in Arnhem Land, northern Australia ("X-Ray pictures"); Kimberley in Western Australia (Bradshaws); Western New South Wales (cylindro-conical stone implements, called cyclons); Burrup Peninsula (Murujuga) in Western Australia (Rock Carvings); Sydney NSW (Rock Engravings).
 Although the earliest authenticated Australian rock art (Ubirr) is dated to about 30,000 BCE, other materials found at the site of this art have been estimated to be up to 50,000 years old.
 See also: Oceanic Art.

 Asian Rock Art